MagicHappened/MagicUtils/README.md

 ## Configuration

 With mod menu -> installed you can view the configuration yourself
-Without mod menu -> after you launch the game with the mod for the first time a json file in the config folder will have been generated, use that to change the config
+An implementation for no mod menu will be added with time